 For your once-a-day nap, I walk circles around your room and sing to you until your head nods against my chest.
 My most frequent song selections: "Take My Life and Let It Be" and "A Mighty Fortress" - although I sometimes throw in "Away in a Manger," "Holiness," or my modified version of "Rock-A-Bye Baby."
 After you are asleep, I put you on your bed and tip-toe out of the room.

 At mealtimes, you will try most everything and you insist on having at least one of everything that everyone else has.
 As a result, you typically have black pepper on your Caesar salad, sour cream on your enchiladas, jalapeños on your burgers, BBQ sauce on your chicken, and salsa on your tacos.

 At bedtime (7:30-9pm, depending on the night), you kiss each sister in turn and say "nights" to all.
 Then, you curl up happily next to me in your twin size bed to nurse (only at bedtime now).

 What else?
-You are the spitting image of your dad when we was two – white-blonde hair, blue eyes, perfect skin, and the most charming smile.
-“Handsome” doesn’t even begin to cover it.
+You are the spitting image of your dad when he was two - white-blonde hair, blue eyes, perfect skin, and the most charming smile.
+"Handsome" doesn't even begin to cover it.
 When we are out and about, people compliment and you wave back like a little prince in a carriage.

 Happy Birthday to our heroic and happy toddler.
 We all adore you.